Swampen/Portfolio_exam_2_Cloud_Spring_2019/Rapport.md

 #### Step by step explanation about the web deployment:

-For the deployment part off the assignement we decided to make a automatic deployment using **crontab** and **GIT** that we found verry usefull when testing the "students-grades.php" script.
+For the deployment part off the assignment we decided to make a automatic deployment using **crontab** and **GIT** that we found very useful when testing the "students-grades.php" script.